knaidu/problem-solving/recursion/n-queens_problem.md

 - If there is a conflict
     - then move the queen to next position and repeat
 - If there is no conflict
-    - keep the queen in that position and recurse recurse to the next row
+    - keep the queen in that position and recurse to the next row

 ## Code
 ```